 A small lump the size of a dime or quarter may last up to 6 weeks.

 Damage to kidneys from x-ray dye.

 Damage to the artery where the catheter tube is inserted.

 The nurse or doctor will show you and your family how to apply pressure to the site.

 Care at Home

 If you have bleeding at the site, apply direct pressure and go to the nearest emergency room.

-Keep your leg (with puncture site) straight when sitting and lying down for the first 24 hours.
+The first 24 hours, keep your leg (with puncture site) straight when sitting and lying down.

-No heavy lifting (more than 10 pounds) for 24 hours after the test.
+No heavy lifting (more than 10 pounds) for 24 hours.